 Work in small sections.
 Go back over the area with a clean cloth after a minute or two to pick up any excess stain.

 While I haven’t done this yet (I know – I’m so bad), you need to protect your piece.
 You can do this by giving it a coat of polyurethane or polycrylic with a good quality paintbrush.

 Here’s a closeup of the piece now.
 Its looks lighter than what it really is, as the sun was shining right on it at this time.

-It took a while, but stripping and refinishing this piece was so worth it.
+It took a while, but stripping and refinishing this piece of furniture was so worth it.

 It works perfectly by lending a vintage / rustic feel to the very modern wall.